xiki808/skill-homeassistant/README.md

 This skill was orphaned and then adopted by the [United Skill Writers](https://community.mycroft.ai/t/united-skill-writers-draft) team

-originally created by [BongoEADGC6](https://github.com/BongoEADGC6/mycroft-home-assistant) and then forked by [btotharye](https://github.com/btotharye)
+originally created by [BongoEADGC6](https://github.com/BongoEADGC6/mycroft-home-assistant), forked by [eclarity](https://github.com/eClarity/mycroft-homeassistant) and then by [btotharye](https://github.com/btotharye)

 ## About
 Home Assistant is a open source project that lets you control all your smart devices in a single easy to use UI.
 This skill talks to Home Assistant's REST API and controls devices and entities you have configured.
 Control your lights, garage door, thermostats and more.